 Coach to Founders | Growth Expert | People Maximizer | Competitor

 Ben Taylor is the founder of Vision & Scale, and Active Outdoor Men (501c3).
 The former US leader for Product Sales Specialists in Amazon’s Global Growth Ads Business.
-He is an experienced tech revenue leader with focus areas in sales, operations, marketing and management.
-A 3x founder with two successful exits, who's career has spanned several industries and functions at not only Amazon but at Gallup, BamBams, Vigilant Cybersecurity, NextUp (co-founder $0-600K in 6 months) TailorMedia Group+ (founder), CollectionPoint (co-founder), and The United States Marine Corps.
+He is an experienced tech and revenue leader with focus areas in sales, operations, marketing and management.
+His career has spanned several industries and functions at not only Amazon but at Gallup, BamBams, Vigilant Cybersecurity, NextUp (co-founder) TailorMedia Group+ (founder & exited), CollectionPoint (co-founder & exited), and The United States Marine Corps.
 He has built and led cross-country and global teams while being responsible for multi-million dollar P&L’s during explosive growth stages.

 That's the nice way of saying it, but let me tell you how I got here.
 The nitty gritty founder story with rough edges, crushed dreams, and a lot of soul crushing work.

 Hi, my name is Ben Taylor, I'm a serial entrepreneur, husband, father and all out competitor from just outside the nation's capital in Virginia.
 I have failed, a lot, I have been burned a lot (and unfortunately burned others), I have been broken, but I have battled hard and made it out the other side.

 Today, I work directly with founders in founder lead businesses to maximize their P&A (people & assets), develop concrete strategy and GTM tactics that highlight big initiatives that will increase your company's value and directly install our step by step growth and profitability strategies into each function of your business.

 In short, I help you cast your vision, maximize your human and physical capital so you can scale and exit in 3 to 5 years.

 To even write that is a bit wild, because my life wasn’t always this way…